How Much Can You Make Selling Roofs?

 You generally aren’t going to find 2nd or 3rd layers of roofing in brand new neighborhoods.
 Think about it, they’ve probably never had their roofs replaced before.
 They haven’t had an opportunity to put on a 2nd layer.

 You’ll find 2nd layers in older, more established neighborhoods.
-They can be difficult to spot, especially if the last roofing crew cut back and put down new drip edge.
+They can be difficult to spot, especially if the last roofing crew cut back around the perimeter and put down new drip edge.

 Sometimes you won’t even know you have a 2nd layer until the crew starts tearing off the old roof.
-When that happens, take pictures of the 2nd layer and get ahold of the insurance company as soon as possible.
-The roofing crew will get paid for the 2nd layer regardless of whether or not the insurance company pays for it.
+When that happens, take pictures of the 2nd layer and talk to the insurance company and your customer as soon as possible.
+The roofing crew will get paid for the 2nd layer regardless of whether the insurance company pays for it or not.

 You need to do your due diligence of taking pictures and making contact with the insurance company to be sure you get paid for the extra work.
 If you don’t take care of this immediately, this could be one of those jobs where you make much less than 10% because of the extra costs associated with paying the 2nd layer labor expenses.